KevinBollengier/AIChallenge/README.md

 I am using a test set of 400 lines of twitter data and the accuracy of the algorithm is 83.5%

-This is done by classifying the data (without the labels) and then compare them to the label they were given.
+This is done by classifying the data (without the labels) and then compare them to the label they were given in the test set.

 ```
 Training the algorithm, please wait, this can take a while!